SaraGhazanfari/lipsim/rebuttal.md

 if the perceptual metrics we are using are not robust, tiny perturbations could be crafted to mislead the model, and the illegal contents are not detected.
-In the paper we have provided examples in Figure 1. that show the huge perceptual mistake that DreamSim did while fed with the perturbed images with tiny perturbations.
+In the paper we have provided examples in Figure 1. that show the huge perceptual mistake that DreamSim made while fed with the perturbed images with tiny perturbations.

 **5- How about some non NN-based similarity metrics?
 I am guessing maybe there are not as good as NN-based ones but at least they might be more robust!
 Can you compare your method agains some of those m Metrics?
 Is DISTS in Fig. 3.a NN-based?**

 We have reported the results for the non-NN-based metrics with the "Low level" title in Figure 3.a.
 The natural scores are very low and they are not comparable with the recent metrics.
 On the other hand, the pixel-wise methods are not capable of capturing the semantics of the image and are very vulnerable to tiny perturbations, e.g. shifting only one